hafeezazhar2/custom-jobs/README.md

 DB_USERNAME=*****
 DB_PASSWORD=*****
 ```
-## To specify the path for backend workers:
+### To specify the path for backend workers:
+Add working directory path in `.env` according to operating system

  ```plaintext
  Linux: APP_PATH=/path/to/job-runner